Cicero: Exile and return

 Cicero's exile caused him to fall into depression.
 He wrote to Atticus: "Your pleas have prevented me from committing suicide.
 But what is there to live for?
 Don't blame me for complaining.
-My afflictions surpass any you ever heard of earlier".
-After the intervention of recently elected tribune Titus Annius Milo, acting on the behalf of Pompey who wanted Cicero as a client, the Senate voted in favor of recalling Cicero from exile.
+My afflictions surpass any you ever heard of earlier."
+After the intervention of recently elected tribune Titus Annius Milo, acting on the behalf of Pompey who wanted Cicero as a client, the Senate voted in favour of recalling Cicero from exile.
 Clodius cast the single vote against the decree.
 Cicero returned to Italy on 5 August 57 BC, landing at Brundisium.
 He was greeted by a cheering crowd, and, to his delight, his beloved daughter Tullia.
 In his Oratio De Domo Sua Ad Pontifices, Cicero convinced the College of Pontiffs to rule that the consecration of his land was invalid, thereby allowing him to regain his property and rebuild his house on the Palatine.

-Cicero tried to re-enter politics as an independent operator, but his attempts to attack portions of Caesar's legislation were unsuccessful and encouraged Caesar to re-solidify his political alliance with Pompey and Crassus.
+Cicero tried to re-enter politics as an independent operator, but his attempts to attack portions of Caesar's legislation were unsuccessful, and encouraged Caesar to re-solidify his political alliance with Pompey and Crassus.
 The conference at Luca in 56 BC left the three-man alliance in domination of the republic's politics; this forced Cicero to recant and support the triumvirate out of fear from being entirely excluded from public life.
 After the conference, Cicero lavishly praised Caesar's achievements, got the Senate to vote a thanksgiving for Caesar's victories, and grant money to pay his troops.
-He also delivered a speech 'On the consular provinces' (de provinciis consularibus) which checked an attempt by Caesar's enemies to strip him of his provinces in Gaul.
+He also delivered a speech "On the consular provinces" (de provinciis consularibus), which checked an attempt by Caesar's enemies to strip him of his provinces in Gaul.
 After this, a cowed Cicero concentrated on his literary works.
 It is uncertain whether he was directly involved in politics for the following few years.
-His legal work largely consisted of defending allies of the ruling triumvirs and his own personal friends and allies; he defended his former pupil Marcus Caelius Rufus against a charge of murder in 56.
+His legal work largely consisted of defending allies of the ruling triumvirs and his own personal friends and allies; in his speech the Pro Caelio, he defended his former pupil Marcus Caelius Rufus against a charge of murder in 56.
 Under the influence of the triumvirs, he had also defended his former enemies Publius Vatinius (in August 54 BC), Marcus Aemilius Scaurus (between July and September) and Gnaeus Plancius (with the Pro Plancio) in September, which weakened his prestige and sparked attacks on his integrity: Luca Grillo has suggested these cases as the source of the poet Catullus's double-edged comment that Cicero was "the best defender of anybody".
 (Note: Grillo, Luca (2014).
 "A Double Sermocinatio and a Resolved Dilemma in Cicero's Pro Plancio", quoting Catullus 49.7.)